Symbianx/google-takeout-photo-location-fixer/README.md

 This Go tool uses the Google Takeout location information to add GPS data to pictures without without a location.

-It works by looking at the time the picture was taken and using the location data to determine your location at the time.
+It works by looking at the time the picture was taken and using the location data to determine your approximate location at the time.

 ## Requirements